Skip to Main Content

 • Applying knowledge to mechanization-friendly traits, disease and virus resistance, and climate resilience.

-Three persons representing west coast states, one representing all other states, and one at large position.
+Four persons representing west coast states, two representing all other states, and one at large position.

 • West coast states means California, Oregon, and Washington;